ableade/Premier-League-Data-Analytics/README.md

 This is a predictive model for games played in any major soccer league using a variation of a popular soccer betting strategy.
-The main score metric used here is a match rating which is a measure of the coal superioriry of two teams.
+The main score metric used here is a match rating which is a measure of the goal superioriry of two teams.
 To calculate the match rating we take the difference of the goal difference of the home side and the away side for the last six games they have played in that particular seasons.